Margaret River for Wine Lovers: A Deep Dive Into Australia's Best Region

 Leeuwin Estate

 The flagship.
-Their Art Series Chardonnay regularly scores 95+ points and costs AUD 90-120 — which is genuinely cheap for a wine of this quality.
+The Art Series Chardonnay regularly scores 95+ points and costs AUD 90-120 — genuinely cheap for a wine of this caliber.
 Tastings AUD 15 (waived with purchase).
-The restaurant is one of the region's best.
-The outdoor concert series in summer attracts international acts.
+The restaurant ranks among the region's best, and the outdoor concert series in summer draws international acts.

 Vasse Felix

 The original.
 Founded 1967, still producing exceptional Cabernet and Chardonnay.
-The 2024 Tom Cullity Cabernet Malbec (∼AUD 100) is one of the best reds I've ever tasted.
+The 2024 Tom Cullity Cabernet Malbec (∼AUD 100) stands among the finest reds you'll taste anywhere.
 Tastings AUD 15.
-The restaurant does a wine-matched lunch that's worth every dollar.
+The wine-matched lunch is worth every dollar.

 Cullen Wines

 Biodynamic since 2004, organic since the 1990s.
-The Diana Madeline Cabernet Merlot is their icon wine (∼AUD 130).
-Vanya Cullen's approach is almost spiritual — she buries cow horns in the vineyard, times harvests with lunar cycles.
-Sounds eccentric.
-Tastes extraordinary.
+The Diana Madeline Cabernet Merlot is the icon wine (∼AUD 130).
+Vanya Cullen's approach borders on the spiritual — cow horns buried in the vineyard, harvests timed to lunar cycles.
+It sounds eccentric.
+It tastes extraordinary.

 Voyager Estate

 Spectacular Cape Dutch-style architecture.
-The Girt By Sea series offers great value (AUD 25-30).
-The estate garden is immaculate.
-Their Cabernet Sauvignon consistently over-delivers for the price.
+The Girt By Sea series offers great value (AUD 25-30), the estate garden is immaculate, and the Cabernet Sauvignon consistently over-delivers for the price.

 Deep Woods Estate

-Smaller operation, exceptional quality.
-Their Reserve Cabernet won the Jimmy Watson Memorial Trophy.
+A smaller operation with exceptional quality.
+The Reserve Cabernet won the Jimmy Watson Memorial Trophy.
 Tastings AUD 10.
 Less crowded than the big names, and the winemaker is often pouring personally.

 Beyond the Vine